 Dê as boas-vindas!

 Welcome!
-We are looking forward to seeing you in Chicago this summer!
+We are looking forward to seeing you in New Orleans this June!

-At IFT18, you will have the opportunity to meet food professionals and industry leaders from more than 90 countries to exchange information and insights, discuss business opportunities, and learn about the newest trends and innovations in the science of food.
-Plus, you can see, touch, taste, and experience the newest products from more than 1,000 exhibiting companies from over 40 countries.
-IFT18 is truly the best way to experience the world of food!
+At IFT19, you will have the opportunity to meet food professionals and industry leaders from more than 90 countries to exchange information and insights, discuss business opportunities, and learn about the newest trends and innovations in the science of food.
+Plus, you can see, touch, taste, and experience the newest products from more than 1,100 exhibiting companies.
+IFT19 is truly the best way to experience the world of food in one of the most food-focused cities in the world!

 Voltage 120, frequency 60 Hz.
 Adaptors that may be required are two flat blades or two flat blades with a round grounding pin.